ronnyml/snowplow-wiki/setup-guide/2-setup-a-tracker/java-tracker/Java-Tracker-Setup.md

 <a name="pypi" />
 ### 3.1 Hosting

-The Snowplow Java Tracker is published to Snowplow's [hosted Maven repository] [maven-snplow], which should make it easy to add it as a dependency into your own Java app.
+The Tracker is published to Snowplow's [hosted Maven repository] [maven-snplow], which should make it easy to add it as a dependency into your own Java app.

 The current version of the Snowplow Java Tracker is 0.1.0.